unicodeveloper/laravel-sparkle/readme.md

 	spark install
 ```
-After installing Spark, be sure to migrate your database, install the NPM dependencies, and run the `gulp` command.
+After installing Sparkle, be sure to migrate your database, install the NPM dependencies, and run the `gulp` command.
 You should also set the `AUTHY_KEY`, `STRIPE_KEY`, and `STRIPE_SECRET` environment variables in your `.env` file.

 You may also wish to review the `SparkServiceProvider` class that was installed in your application.
 This provider is the central location for customizing your Spark installation.